How To Stop Overthinking: Practical Strategies

 As useful as distraction techniques may be, they aren't particularly therapeutic.
 The following activities will make you feel much better, in addition to helping you break the thought cycle:

-- Physical activities: Engaging in exercise has shown to reduce anxiety by increasing the release of endorphins, serotonin, and dopamine.
-Whether you choose to do a workout at the gym, take a walk, or even go bicycling, the activity will release endorphins which acts as a natural mood booster.
+• Physical activities: Engaging in exercise has been shown to reduce anxiety by increasing the release of endorphins, serotonin, and dopamine.
+Whether you choose to work out at the gym, take a walk, or even go bicycling, the activity will release endorphins, which act as natural mood boosters.
 You will experience less rumination and anxiety symptoms.
-Whatever activity you choose will also demand your focus to an extent, which leaves no room for overthinking.
+Whatever activity you choose will also demand your focus to some extent, leaving no room for overthinking.

-- Mindful movement: Certain physical activities like yoga combines physical exercise with mindfulness.
-By putting your focus on the present moment and combining it with graceful motions, you're able to interrupt negative thought cycles.
+• Mindful movement: Certain physical activities, like yoga, combine physical exercise with mindfulness.
+By focusing on the present moment and combining it with graceful movements, you can interrupt negative thought cycles.

-- Creative endeavors: Hobbies such as painting, writing, playing instruments, or even building LEGOs can help channel your mental energy to a more productive and meaningful activity.
-It's a form of emotional expression that will enable you to distract yourself from negativity, while also being therapeutic.
+• Creative endeavors: Hobbies such as painting, writing, playing instruments, or even building LEGOs can help channel your mental energy to a more productive and meaningful activity.
+It's a form of emotional expression that helps you distract yourself from negativity and is also therapeutic.

 Set Time Limits For Thinking